What skills does a business analyst need?

 - Business and financial cycles such as acquiring funds to create products for sale

-- How to prepare a business case
+- How to prepare a business and financial case for change

 - Legal aspects such as intellectual property